Modern Hebrew verbs: Stems

 This chart's menorah-like shape is sometimes invoked in teaching the binyanim to help students remember the main ideas about the verb forms: (1) which binyanim are active voice (left side) vs. passive voice (right side), and (2) which binyanim are simple (outer-most menorah branches), intensive (second-outer-most), causative (third-outer-most), and reflexive (center).
 Note that some binyanim have more meanings than the ones shown here, as well as obsolete and rare ones being left off entirely.

 In Early Modern Hebrew, the verb paradigm nitpa'el was much more common than hitpa'el, but it was ultimately marginalized because its meanings were a subset of hitpa'el.
-Shira Wigderson has postulated that the early popularity of nitpa'el was due to the influence of Yiddish; as the influence of Yiddish waned over time, the popularity of nitpa'el declined.
+Shira Wigderson has postulated that the early popularity of nispa'el was due to the influence of Yiddish; as the influence of Yiddish waned over time, the popularity of nispa'el declined.

 Regular conjugation

 Present tense

 A verb in the present tense (הוֹוֶה //(h)oˈve// hove) agrees with its subject in gender (masculine or feminine) and number (singular or plural), so each verb has four present-tense forms.

 The present tense does not inflect by person because its use as a present tense is a relatively recent trend, as this form was originally used only as the present participle alone; rather than both the present tense verb and present participle.

 Earlier forms of the Hebrew language did not have strictly defined past, present, or future tenses, but merely perfective and imperfective aspects, with past, present, or future connotation depending on context.
 Later the perfective and imperfective aspects were explicitly refashioned as the past and future tenses, respectively; with the present participle also becoming the present tense.
 This also happened to the Aramaic language around the same time, and later in some varieties of Arabic (such as Egyptian Arabic).

 In these tables, every stressed syllable will be capitalized, except in monosyllabic words.
 Ayin will be represented by `, and aleph by ´, whenever pronounced.